 Dietary Supplements: The FDA is in charge of ensuring the safety of dietary supplements, including tips for use, reporting adverse side effects, and ingredient notification.

 Food Defense: The FDA helps protect our country's food supply against malicious attacks and tampering that may include poisoning or contamination.

 Science and Research: The FDA supports food research and biotechnology.
 This research helps us understand food safety, consumer health, and food processing techniques.

 Guidance and Regulation: The FDA creates documents for guidance and regulation for food production, safety, and retail practices.
 Guidelines are best practices for areas that do not have set rules, whereas regulations are federally mandated law.

 Compliance and Enforcement: The FDA is responsible for evaluating compliance with these regulations and enforcing corrective action in cases of non-compliance.
 This is achieved through inspections, sampling, recalls, seizure, injunction, and criminal prosecution.

 International and Interagency Coordination: Our food supply is now a global entity that involves numerous governmental agencies.
-The FDA helps coordinate these agencies, both national and international, to ensure a safe food supply.
+The FDA helps coordinate these agencies, both national and international, to ensure safe food supply.

 Popular Topics: The FDA stays up to date on popular consumer topics regarding food and provides reliable unbiased information.
 Popular topics include issues such as BPA, GMOs, trans fats, and energy drinks.

 Consumer Resources: The FDA works to educate consumers and provide a reliable source of information and educational material.
-From food safety to nutrition and popular topics, the FDA provides consumer level resources that can be used at home, in schools, or even in the workplace.
+From food safety to nutrition and popular topics, the FDA provides consumer-level resources that can be used at home, in schools, or even in the workplace.